-Who should attend: general managers and senior staff likely to implement sustainability in transit agencies, suppliers, consultants, and others supportive of public transportation’s role in sustainability.
+Who should attend: general managers and staff likely to implement sustainability in public transit agencies, planners and schedulers, suppliers, consultants, and others supportive of public transportation’s role in sustainability and mobility